-- Potluck brownies: Our party-perfect brownie recipes serve 12 or more.
+- Potluck brownies: Our party-perfect potluck brownie recipes serve 12 or more.

 - Peanut butter brownies: What’s better than chocolate and peanut butter?
-These PB-packed brownie recipes are simply indulgent.
+These peanut butter brownie recipes are simply indulgent.

-- Fruity bars: Check out these fruit-filled dessert bars that are perfect for that sweet craving.
+- Fruity bars: Check out these fruit dessert bars that are perfect for that sweet craving.

-- Cookie bars: Slice and share these irresistible bars inspired by your favorite cookies.
+- Cookie bars: Slice and share these irresistible cookie bars inspired by your favorite cookies.

-- Cream cheese bars: Rich and creamy, these dreamy bars will have you going back for seconds.
+- Cream cheese bars: Rich and creamy, these dreamy cream cheese dessert bars will have you going back for seconds.

 Mastered the basics?
 Here’s are our picks for what to make next:

 Get your bar baking technique down to a science with must-have tips from our staffers.
 You’ll practically be able to make a batch in your sleep!

 The Gear You Need to Start Baking Dessert Bars